Looking for messy play ideas for 1 and 2 year olds? We’ve got you covered with ideas for wet and dry messy play for toddlers

 Yup, ironically “messy” play can be fairly tidy.
 (It’s relative though…)

 Each messy play idea will not only facilitate learning and development in toddlers but are also lots of fun.

-They’re aimed at 1 and 2-year-olds – that tricky stage when they just want to move, move, move and play with ALL the things, but never for long enough for you to even finish a cup of tea, right?!
+They’re aimed at 1 and 2-year-olds.
+That tricky age that wants to move, move, move and play with ALL the things.
+But never for long enough for you to even finish a cup of tea, right?!